-To enhance his ability, the AADC, in coordination with other component commanders, may recommend establishing air defense regions to the JFC.
+To enhance his/her ability, the AADC, in coordination with other component commanders, may recommend establishing air defense regions to the JFC.
 Air defense regions may be further subdivided into air defense sectors.
 The number of air defense regions and sectors will vary depending on geographical, political, and operational factors; e.g., friendly forces, geography, threat, and concept of operations.
 A regional air defense commander (RADC) is designated to coordinate air defense activities within each region.
-A sector air defense sector.
+A sector air defense commander (SADC) is designated for each air defense sector.
 Responsibilities of both commanders may include, but are not limited to-